SemanticMediaWiki/SemanticCite/README.md

 - Individual property and text formatting rules
 - In-text reference tooltip
 - Bibtex record import support
-- Metadata search for selected providers
+- Metadata retrieval from selected providers

 Semantic Cite does not require nor uses any part of [`Cite`][mw-cite] (or `<ref>`) as a means to declare a citation resource.

-A short [video](https://vimeo.com/126189455) will demonstrate "How Semantic Cite can be used".
+Several short [videos](https://www.youtube.com/playlist?list=PLIJ9eX-UsA5eI_YFdn6HeO2Dcta4CrPzX) are demonstrating "How Semantic Cite is expected to work".

 ## Requirements